 As a couple, you have to prove that your relationship is real and you’re not marrying simply because you want to regulate the beneficiary’s immigration status in the United States.

 After your foreign fiancé(e) gets the visa, they have 6 months to come to the United States and marry you.
 You have to marry within 90 days upon your foreign fiancé(e)’s arrival to the United States.
 The reason behind this is that the K1 nonimmigrant status cannot be extended beyond the allowed period.
+We’re here to provide you with the complete list of limitations so you get the full picture of the K1 Fiancé(e) visa process.

 After your foreign fiancé(e)’s interview at the Embassy or Consulate, the Embassy or Consular officer tells if your K1 Fiancé(e) visa is approved, denied, or if more supporting documents are necessary.
 In case your application is denied, the Embassy or Consular officer provides a written explanation.